-The FreeBSD ports have both the new and old versions of mod_python and SQLite, but earlier versions of pysqlite and mod_python won't integrate:

-- pysqlite requires threaded support in Python - mod_python requires a threadless install.
+Pay attention to the version of the installed mod\python and sqlite packages.
+Ports have both the new and old ones, but earlier versions of pysqlite and mod\python won't integrate as the former requires threaded support in python, and the latter requires a threadless install.

-Apache2 does not automatically support threads on FreeBSD.
-You could force thread support when running ./configure for Apache, using --enable-threads, but this isnŽt recommended.
-The best option ?seems to be adding to /usr/local/apache2/bin/ennvars the line:
+If you compiled and installed apache2, apache wouldnŽt support threads (cause it doesnŽt work very well on FreeBSD).
+You could force thread support when running ./configure for apache, using --enable-threads, but this isnŽt recommendable.
+The best option ?seems to be adding to /usr/local/apache2/bin/ennvars the line